mattkirman/dotfiles/README.markdown

 # Matt Kirman's dotfiles

-A collection of opinionated settings for OS X, zsh, Ruby, Rails, git, homebrew, rvm and vim.
+A collection of opinionated settings for OS X, zsh, Ruby, Rails, git, homebrew, rbenv and vim.
 This repo was initially set up so I could easily transfer settings between computers, but if you share a similar setup you may find these useful.